wosto/exercise1/README.md

 ------

 With regards to the above, in order to create a self-packaged application, Web SQL (SQLite) was used as the local DB engine.
 LocalStorage and a serialised JSON object was also an option, although SQL gives a higher and more flexible scalability.
-With this approach, a server-side process was avoided.
+With this approach, a server-side process was avoided, thus the image scaling is done via CSS only.

 The image is stored as a Base64 encoded string in the items table, as well as the description.
 Each edit, delete and sort operation refreshes the table so that every change is tracked in real-time.
 The Data URL functionality has a limitation in IE (not Edge) of 99kb, but this limitation is not significative as for the objective of the exercise.
 Cancelling a recently created empty-item derives in deleting the item, to avoid orphan/empty items in the list.
 An empty item can be saved, nonetheless, and the descripcion placeholder will be displayed (this functionality can be changed if requested).

 Installation/Run instructions:

-1 - On the HTML file in a Web Browser
+1 - Open the HTML file in a Web Browser

 -------